 P25L12 remove

-In Figure 4-23, change “(e.g., in 2.4 GHz)” to “(e.g., in 2.4 GHz or in DMG antenna 1)” 12

-In Figure 4-23, change “(e.g., in 60 GHz)” to “(e.g., in 60 GHz or in DMG antenna 2)” 13

-In Figure 4-24, change “(e.g., in 2.4 GHz)” to “(e.g., in 2.4 GHz or in DMG antenna 1)” 14

-In Figure 4-24, change “(e.g., in 60 GHz)” to “(e.g., in 60 GHz or in DMG antenna 2)” 15

-Insert the following paragraph after the 2nd paragraph 16 The multi-band reference model of a multi-band capable device also allows the STAs within the multi-band capable device to operate on the same channel, in which case each STA operating on the same channel is associated with a different antenna or DMG antenna.
-Each antenna or DMG antenna can have its own PHY and MAC sublayer for channel access and MPDU processing.

 Add new subclause

 4.9.5 Reference model for co-channel coordinated management operation

 The reference model of a device that uses co-channel coordinated management operation is shown in Figure xy1.
 The reference model for co-channel coordinated management operation allows a device to operate on the same channel with more than one STA, where each STA is associated with a different antenna or DMG antenna configuration.
 Each STA can have its own PHY and MAC sublayer for channel access and MPDU processing.
 The STAs using co-channel coordinated management operation can share the same PHY, antenna or DMG antenna.